Jarzka/namespacefy/README.md

 ;;  :foobar nil}"
 ```

-To unnamespacefy the sama data, use the unnamespacefy function.
-It also supports maps, vectors and keywords.
+To unnamespacefy the same data, use the *unnamespacefy* function.
+It also supports keywords, maps and collections:

 ```clojure
 (unnamespacefy data {:recur? true})